 FAQs

-How often must employers (you) provide Confined Space training?
+How often must employers (you) provide WAC 296-809 compliant Confined Space training?

 You must provide training at no cost to each employee involved in permit-required confined space activities.
 The training must be in a language and vocabulary they understand, so they acquire the understanding, knowledge and skills necessary to safely perform assigned duties.